-An athlete must take into consideration that temporary water weight gain may occur with carbohydrate loading.
+An athlete must take into consideration that with the process of carbohydrate loading, temporary water weight gain may occur.
 Muscles store 3 grams of water for every 1 gram of carbohydrate.
 Some individuals find that the extra water weight contributes to a bloated feeling and a sense of stiffness, which may negatively affect performance.
 Instead, "loading" the muscles with carbohydrates can be viewed as a daily component of training.
 If an athlete consumes 55-70% of total calories from carbohydrates daily, muscles may be consistently "topped off," therefore not requiring an alteration to normal eating immediately prior to an event.